 Gina was formerly Vice President of Equity Capital Markets for Deutsche Bank where she originated and executed public equity transactions for corporations in the media, technology and consumer sectors.
-Prior to that she was Director of Corporate Development at an online content company focused on the self-improvement market.
+Prior to that she was Director of Corporate Development at a startup focused on the self-improvement market.
 She began her media career in The Walt Disney Company’s Strategic Planning Group.